 Image Alt Tags: Did you know that images can be used to determine search engine results rankings?
 Because search engines cannot read images like they can read text, alt tags and captions should be used to describe the image.
 This doesn’t need to be very technical, if the image is of a “red car being driven on a windy mountain road”, the image alt tag should reflect exactly that.

 Internal Linking: External links that point to your page are one of the most important ranking signals.
 But did you know that you can use internal links to create a hierarchy for your content?
 Linking pages is a great way to communicate which pages contain the most important information.

 URL Structure: There is no need to over-optimise URLs with every target keyword.
 However, the URL should be easy to read for search engines and users and clearly communicate the content of the page.

 Meta Description: Meta descriptions are nowhere near as critical as they were a 5-10 years ago.
 That being said, meta descriptions should still be optimised so that they clearly communicate the content of the page.
 This will enhance search engine results page visibility and potentially improve CTR.

 These are just a few of the most important on-site SEO ranking factors.
-If you want to find out more about the other areas of your site that are included in a holistic SEO strategy, you can contact Safari Digital SEO Agency, for a no-obligation discussion about how SEO can grow your business.
+If you want to find out more about the other areas of your site that are included in a holistic SEO strategy, you can contact our SEO Agency team, for a no-obligation discussion about how SEO can grow your business.